infor-design/design-system/docs/PUBLISH.md

 # Backup

-1. Can also run `npm run release:final"` locally.
+1. Can also run `npm run release:final` locally.